-Raphael Paul Lincoln Smith DipLaw (SAB), LL.M., M.B.A.
-Executive Director.
+Raphael P. Lincoln Smith DipLaw (SAB), LL.M., M.B.A.
+Executive Director Experience and expertise

 Executive director appointed 30 January 2018.
-Qualified solicitor of the Supreme Court of New South Wales since 1994.
+Qualified former solicitor of the Supreme Court of New South Wales since 1994.
 Fellow of the College of Law Limited since July 2015.
-Director of numerous entities principally involved in land development and sales.
+Director of numerous entities principally involved in land development and sales and has considerable experience in commercial and business law.